The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

-The pairs of solutions with $s=0,2\pi$ contribute with different signs because they correspond to the opposite sides of the boundary of the moduli space of domains.
-The outcome is that the count of configurations on Figure~\ref{fig:loop_morse}(a), i.e.~$\sharp\M^\gamma(x;x_0)$, equals the count of configurations on Figure~\ref{fig:loop_morse}(e), and it remains to compute the latter.
+The outcome of the cancellation discussed above is that the count of configurations in Figure~\ref{fig:loop_morse}(a), i.e.~$\sharp\M^\gamma(x;x_0)$, equals the count of configurations in Figure~\ref{fig:loop_morse}(e), and it remains to compute the latter.